-“God is faithful, by whom ye were called unto the fellowship of His Son Jesus Christ our Lord" (I Corinthians 1:9)
+“God is faithful, by whom ye were called unto the fellowship of his Son Jesus Christ our Lord.”
+(1 Corinthians 1:9)

-Today’s verse above, assuring us of God’s faithfulness, follows the promise that He will “confirm you unto the end, that ye may be blameless in the day of our Lord Jesus Christ" (I Corinthians 1:8).
+Today’s verse above, assuring us of God’s faithfulness, follows the promise that He will “confirm you unto the end, that ye may be blameless in the day of our Lord Jesus Christ” (1 Corinthians 1:8).
 Therefore, we seek also to be faithful.
-“Let us hold fast the profession of our faith without wavering; (for He is faithful that promised;)" (Hebrews 10:23).
+“Let us hold fast the profession of our faith without wavering; (for he is faithful that promised)” (Hebrews 10:23).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.